bfsujason/llm_corpus_annotation/README.md

 - The semantic tagging framework from UCREL's semantic analysis work (PyMUSAS)

 **This project explores how LLMs can be leveraged for corpus annotation when guided by the expert knowledge encoded in these tools.**

+## Limitations and Future Work

+This project is ongoing and has several areas that require further development:

+### Limitations

+- **Prompt Engineering**: The LLM prompts used in experiments need further refinement and optimization.
+Current prompts may not fully capture the nuances of expert annotation practices.

+- **Limited Corpus Diversity**: Experiments have been conducted on a limited range of corpus types.
+More comprehensive testing is needed across:
+  - Different genres (academic, literary, conversational, technical, etc.)
+  - Various domains (medical, legal, social media, news, etc.)
+  - Multiple languages and language varieties
+  - Different text lengths and complexity levels

+- **Reproducibility**: LLM outputs can vary between runs.
+More work is needed to ensure consistency and reproducibility of annotations.

+- **Computational Cost**: LLM-based annotation may be more expensive and time-consuming than traditional tools for large-scale corpus annotation.

+- **Evaluation Metrics**: Current evaluation metrics may not fully capture the quality differences between LLM and traditional tool outputs.